 There exists a Cell of O.L.W. at St Peter’s.
 The cell is open to all, but principally to members of the Society of Our Lady of Walsingham.
 Times of Cell meetings will be published here and on the Events page.

-Rosary at Home will pick up in January.
-Venue to be announced.
+Rosary at Home date and venue to be announced.
+Contact Fr Mike

 **Rosary at Home: a group who will pray the Rosary together in each other’s homes once a month.
 The Rosary has been described as the Gospel in beads-going through the major events of the life of Jesus.
 Details from Fr Mike.